Return to Rick's Home Page Or check out:

 My primary job was to fly in a light aircraft (U-21) and facilitate radio transmissions between ground troops in the field and their headquarters.
 Ideally this was just a matter of tuning a couple of radios and listening for endless hours as we circled the combat zone below.
 But on many occasions the equipment malfunctioned and I manually relayed messages between the two parties.

-My training did not prepare me very well for the job I was asked to do.
+My training did not prepare me exactly for the job I was asked to do.
 I had never flown in an aircraft before my trip to Vietnam.
 I was never trained on the radio equipment I had to operate.
 I took one flight as on-the-job-training and I was on my own.
 Our crew consisted of pilot, co-pilot and radio operator.
 We used encrypted transmissions which complicated things a bit.

 Our missions were almost always at night.
 We would support ground troops as they moved out of range of their headquarters radios.
 If their mission lasted any length of time a ground relay would eventually be set up and we would be released.
 But usually we supported brief ground missions that went temporarily out of their radio range.